BANILA IT RADIANT CC CREAM REVIEW

 WHAT DOES IT CLAIM TO DO?

-Banila claims that its It Radiant CC Cream helps “create a radiant, youthful complexion” with the use of transparent brightening capsules that give a dewy glow to the skin, while herb water complex “moisturizes the skin”.
+Banila claims that It Radiant CC Cream helps “create a radiant, youthful complexion”.
+It uses transparent brightening capsules that give a dewy glow to the skin, while herb water complex “moisturizes the skin”.

 WHAT’S IN IT?

 The full ingredients list for Banila Co It Radiant CC Cream includes: